 Table 1 showed us that Chinese Super League latest acquisitions are on the top of the list of world highest paid football players.
 Those written in bold are the players from Chinese Super League.
 The CSL contributed six players with the recent signings Carlos Tevez and Oscar on the top of the list, surpassing super star players such as Cristiano Ronaldo and Lionel Messi.
-Other famous names such as Graziano Pelle (Italy), Hulk EzequeilLavezzi (Argentina) (Brazil), andAsamoah Gyan (Ghana) are on the list from CSL.
-While Shanghai SIPG joins FC Barcelona Manchester City in and http://www.mirror.co.uk/sport/football/news/w orlds-highest-paid-footballers- cristiano-9511170, accessed on 23rd of March 2017. contributing three players, only Manchester United has more players (four) on the list.
+Other famous names such as Graziano Pelle (Italy), Hulk (Brazil), Ezequeil Lavezzi (Argentina) and Asamoah Gyan (Ghana) are on the list from CSL.
+While Shanghai SIPG joins FC Barcelona and Manchester City in contributing three players, only Manchester United has more players (four) on the list.
 This high paying football players trend in CSL will potentially continue in the future.
 At the moment, there are 501 players in Chinese Super League, where 16,6% of them are foreign players.
 (83 players).